vercel/next.js/errors/middleware-upgrade-guide.md

 ### Explanation

-It is not possible to efficiently know ahead of time if an asset will be served instead of a dynamic page and therefore we only do an estimation based on the routes manifest.
+Currently, Middleware estimates whether you are serving an asset of a Page based on the Next.js routes manifest (internal configuration).
+This value is surfaced through `request.page`.

-Currently, we offer a property `request.page` showing the page that we estimate will render, along with its matched parameters when it is a dynamic page.
-This information cannot be guaranteed to be accurate, so we are deprecating this property.
+To make this more accurate, we are recommending to use the web standard `URLPattern` API.

 ### How to upgrade

-You should use [`URLPattern`](https://developer.mozilla.org/en-US/docs/Web/API/URLPattern) to check if a Middleware is being invoked for a certain page match.
+Use [`URLPattern`](https://developer.mozilla.org/en-US/docs/Web/API/URLPattern) to check if a Middleware is being invoked for a certain page match.

 #### Before